josephj/tinder/README.md

 ## Development

 1. Go to the directory you have tinder installed.
-1. Start webserver by executing `npm start`.
+1. Start webserver by executing `gulp server`.